FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 # Elements & Components

-React elements are simply JS objects used to **describe how the HTML for the component should look **.
+React elements are simply **JS objects used to describe how the HTML for the component should look **, i.e. it is an object-based representation of a DOM note.
 There are no methods on the object, just data.

 They can be created with plain JS or **JavaScript XML (JSX)**.

-React components, on the other hand, **refer to an instance** of a React component class.
+Components, on the other hand, are **functions or classes that return React elements.**

 We use `ReactDOM.render()` to render a React element into a particular DOM element, and the return value of this method is the React component instance.